JuliaPreludes/Try.jl/README.md

 ### EAFP and traits

-Try.jl exposes a limited set of "verbs" based on Julia `Base` such as `Try.take!`.
+TryExperiments.jl implements a limited set of "verbs" based on Julia `Base` such as `trytake!` as a demonstration of Try.jl API.
 These functions have a catch-all default definition that returns an error value of type `Err{<:NotImplementedError}`.
 This lets us use these functions in the ["Easier to ask for forgiveness than permission" (EAFP)](https://docs.python.org/3/glossary.html#term-EAFP) manner because they can be called without getting the run-time `MethodError` exception.
 Importantly, the EAFP approach does not have the problem of the trait-based